weppos/dnscaa/README.md

 # dnscaa - CAA DNS Library for Go

-The _dnscaa_ package provides a library (not yet) and command-line tool to fetch the DNS CAA (Certification Authority Authorization) records for an hostname.
+The _dnscaa_ package provides a library (not yet) and command-line tool to fetch the DNS CAA (Certification Authority Authorization) records for a hostname.

 ## CLI usage